bramleyjl/mtgv-api/README.md

 Once you have selected the desired version of each card, click the *Download Images* button.
 MtG Script Automater will package the images and original script into a *.zip* and download them.

+#### Dual-Faced Cards
+MTG Script Automater supports dual-faced card entry.
+Entering in either side of a card will result in both sides being displayed and downloaded.
+The two files will have the same file name, with the reverse side being prepended with `(reverse)`.
+For this reason it is recommended that you always enter in the front side of a card.

 #### Edition Names
 Each available version of a card will come labled with the set it is derived from.
 MTG Script Automater returns all possible versions of a card, including special collector's editions and online-only printings.
 The following editions have had their display names shortened for easier display: